Nicholas Ayala

 …the 50-30-20 Budget Rule no longer aligned with how I was spending.

-The 50-40-10 Budget Rule takes the same approach as the earlier framework but modifies the percentages of the various categories.
+The 50-40-10 Budget Rule takes the same approach as the earlier framework but modifies the percentages:

 My personal investment strategy is a diversified portfolio of traditional 401(k), Roth IRA, ETF funds, individual stock holdings, real estate investments, and cryptocurrencies.